muchdogesec/dogesec_website/_posts/2024-07-17-modelling_locations_as_stix_object.md

 ## tl;dr

+Take the list of recognised countries and regions.
+Map them as normalised STIX objects.
+Make them available to everyone so that the CTI world has a single way of representing them.

+## Overview

 When intelligence producers talk about countries in their reports, there is no standard framework to represent them.
 This makes it incredibly hard to link reports talking about the same location.
 For example, on provider might set location as North Korea, another as NK, another as DPRK... you get the idea.

-We set out to try an fix that.
-Here's how...

-## Overview

 Referring to a country or region in a standardised way is not a problem that the CTI world suffers from.